flabbyninja/wholeft/README.md

 # wholeft

-Spring Boot app performing analysis on hierarchies and dates
+Analysis on hierarchies and dates